SergeyTocarchuk/sergeytocarchuk.github.io/_posts/2021-08-25-algoritms-day-3.md

 Hi!

-Rewrite algorithm of revising array:
+Rewrite algorithm of reversed array: itterate with _for loop_ and concatenate each element to empty array.
 ```
 var reversed = function(nums) {
   let revNums = [];